Aporus luxus

 Rearing record

-The only confirmed record involves an male reared from a wafer-lid trapdoor (Aptostichus sp., Euctenizidae), indicating in size or development time, or differential host use.
+The only confirmed record involves an male reared from a wafer-lid trapdoor spider (Aptostichus sp., Euctenizidae), indicating in size or development time, or differential host use.